 Julia DiBenigno is an organizational ethnographer and field researcher.
-Professor DiBenigno’s scholarship seeks to advance our understanding of topics related to the sociology of work and occupations, collaboration between professional groups, diversity, and culture change in non-profit and government organizations.
+Professor DiBenigno’s scholarship seeks to advance our understanding of topics related to the sociology of work and occupations, collaboration between professional groups, upward influence and voice, and change in organizations.
 Her research has appeared in Administrative Science Quarterly and the Academy of Management Annals and has won multiple best paper and best dissertation awards.

 She received her PhD and MS in Work and Organization Studies from the MIT Sloan School of Management.
-Prior to graduate school, she worked as a consultant for Deloitte's Organization and Change practice and received a BA in psychology from Columbia College.
+Before that, she worked as a consultant for Deloitte's Organization and Change practice and received a BA in psychology from Columbia University.